Redfin vs. Realtor: An Easy Choice

 This team-based model can be more efficient, but it may also feel confusing or frustrating if not managed well.

 It’s worth noting that top-producing agents at other brokerages may also work within a team structure.
-So, it's important to understand how communication will be handled regardless of the brokerage you choose.
+So, it's important to understand how communication will be handled regardless of your brokerage.

 3. Tech-driven process